 Social media plays a really important role in growing brand awareness, which will help you connect with your customers, boost your web traffic, and eventually generate leads.

-Case Study #1: Moore Heating & Air Conditioning
+HVAC marketing case study #1: Moore Heating & Air Conditioning

 It definitely was.
 Moore ran four ads in the last 60 days, which resulted in 4184 people reached, 356 post engagements and 32 link clicks.
 So what did they run to get such a strong result?